 Bargain with the gods on this sacred peak

 Straddling the border between Nara and Osaka prefectures, Mt.
 Ikoma lies at the crossroads of several prominent historical trading routes.

-The location of this peak spurred the construction of several hundred temples in the area, most of which are associated with business success, making it a destination for budding entrepreneurs around Japan.
+The location of this peak spurred the construction of several temples in the area, associated with prosperity.

-- Hozanji Temple, which is little known but one of Nara's most fascinating temples
+- Hozanji Temple, which is one of Nara's most important temples

 - The scenic Shigi-Ikoma skyline road, which is popular with urbanites from the neighboring cities

-- The Lion Pavilion, an early example of Western-inspired architecture
+- The Lion Pavilion, an early example of Western-inspired architecture, built in 1884

 - The stunning Kuragari Pass, situated 455 meters above sea level

 Mt.
 Ikoma is located on the border between Nara and Osaka prefectures amid sprawling national parklands.
 It becomes particularly crowded in the spring when many visitors come to see cherry blossoms and other flowers.
 The nearest station is Ikoma, from where you can change to a cable car to visit various stops.

 From Kintetsu Nara Station to Ikoma Station takes around 15 minutes and from Osaka-Namba Station in Osaka, it takes around 25 minutes.

 Mt.
 Ikoma was featured in pre-eminent artist Hiroshige's “Famous Views of the Sixty-odd Provinces” series

 The mountain became a center of worship for Korean residents in Japan in the 20th century